adelbibi/website2.0/content/publication/prefix_tuning/index.md

 ---
-title: "Language Model Tokenizers Introduce Unfairness Between Languages"
+title: When Do Prompting and Prefix-Tuning Work?
+A Theory of Capabilities and Limitations"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Alexander Petrov
+- Aleksandra Petrov
-- Emanuele La Malfa
-- Philip H. S. Torr
+- Philip H.S.
+Torr
 - admin

 author_notes:
 - ""